Enalean/tuleap-documentation-en/languages/en/developer-guide/realtime.rst

     $ mkdir ssl
     $ cd ssl
-    $ openssl genrsa -out key.pem 2048
+    $ openssl genrsa -out tuleap-realtime-key.pem 2048
-    $ openssl req -new -key key.pem -out csr.pem
+    $ openssl req -new -key tuleap-realtime-key.pem -out tuleap-realtime-csr.pem
-    $ openssl x509 -req -days 800 -in csr.pem -signkey key.pem -out cert.pem
+    $ openssl x509 -req -days 800 -in tuleap-realtime-csr.pem -signkey tuleap-realtime-key.pem -out tuleap-realtime-cert.pem

 ..
 NOTE:: These generated files can be where you want.
-Just after you will need to specify the path of 'key.pem' and 'cert.pem' files.
+Just after you will need to specify the path of 'tuleap-realtime-key.pem' and 'tuleap-realtime-cert.pem' files.

 ..
 IMPORTANT:: When you generate the CSR, only the Common Name is important and it has to be the site name to secure.
     As this is a dev setup, you can set the name to 'NodeJS' (used after).